Kaden5480/poy-ui-lib/examples/README.md

 Note that both of these properties are optional.

-The configuration file must be in the root of this repository and must be called "Config.props".
+The configuration file must be in the root of this repository and must be called `Config.props`.
 ```xml
 <Project>
   <PropertyGroup>